Ax0l0ti/Uni-Notes/Yr3 Notes📕/Semester 1 & 2/Reinforcement L/Markov Decision Processes.md

 • An **initial** state distribution: $h(s), s \in S$ We will often combine $p$ and $r$ into $p(s', r | s, a).$

-2. Expected values of random variables,
+2. Value functions: state value function and action value function,
-3. Value functions: state value function and action value function,
+#todo
-4. Optimal policies and comparison of policies,
+3. Optimal policies and comparison of policies,
-5. Bellman equations: Bellman equation for state value and Bellman optimality equation,
+4. Bellman equations: Bellman equation for state value and Bellman optimality equation,

-6. Dynamic programming methods for solving MDPs,
+5. Dynamic programming methods for solving MDPs,
 ![[Dynamic Prog for Bellman.png|400]]
 7. Policy evaluation and policy improvement,
 8. Iterative policy evaluation algorithm,